About

 Lastly, I place great value on the quality of effort expended.
 A successful artist can rarely be made from a mediocre effort and it is important to set the standards high for even the most accomplished students.
 That means individual assessment of achievement levels, allowing each student to grow at a pace that is challenging.
 I will ask students to be uncomfortable.
 The space for failure exists in that environment, a condition that I think is essential to the foundation of an artistic life.
 I will ask my students to try, fail, and try again; the embodiment of quality effort.
 Students who hope to perform art as a lifetime activity must come to understand that failure is not a closed door, but an opportunity to grow in unexpected directions.

-My students leave the classroom with sets of terminology, tools, resources, and relationships that can be used as a foundation to an artistic life.
+My students leave the classroom with sets of terminology, tools, skills, and relationships that can be used as a foundation to an artistic life.
 Students will have thought critically, written analytically, and cartooned both narratively and didactically.
 Coupled with those exercises is the opportunity to express themselves verbally and lend useful critique to fellow artists.
 My goal is to help students discover a lifetime of art-making, with the tools to express themselves, the flexibility to adjust to changing priorities, and the passion to put forth a full effort without the guarantee of success.

 Artist Statement